-Cash donations to the school for a specific purpose should be set up in a separate restricted fund and expended as indicated by the donor.
+Cash donations to the school, including booster clubs and PTOs, for a specific purpose should be set up in a separate restricted fund and expended as indicated by the donor.
 School records should reflect that expenditures meet the donor's specific purpose.